1979 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Market Activity: 1979-D Nickel

-The 1979-S Type 1 Proof DCAM nickel represents San Francisco’s specialized collector production, struck from meticulously hand-polished blanks that were individually fed into presses and struck at least twice to achieve mirror-like surfaces with frosted design details.
+The 1979-S Type 1 Proof DCAM nickel represents the earlier of the two proof varieties struck at San Francisco in 1979.
+It was produced from hand-polished blanks fed individually into the press and struck at least twice to achieve the characteristic mirror-like fields and frosted portrait devices.

 1979-S Type 1 Proof DCAM Nickel Price/Grade Chart